 5 Support for Native PDL Service Provisioning

-5.1 Assumptions on Telecom Network Architecture
+5.1 Assumptions on The Telecom Network Architecture

 Editor Notes: here we will introduce an existing telecom network architecture that does not include our enhancement.
 This gives a playground where we can play. a 5G architecture and with a certain degree of generalization should be fine.